valike23/tech-challenge/adventure2/README.md

 ![desktop-preview](https://github.com/user-attachments/assets/c03c8daa-f465-415d-a1f5-2a5ab3e07642)

-# Product Feedback App

 ## Welcome! 👋

-Welcome to the Tellimer Rock, Paper, Scissors Game technical test.
+Welcome to the Rock, Paper, Scissors Game technical assignment.
 This challenge will help you showcase your skills by building a realistic project that can be a valuable addition to your portfolio.

 **To complete this challenge, you need a strong understanding of HTML, CSS, TypeScript, Svelte, SQL, and Node.js.**